dokuhn/openDTU-BreakoutBoard/README.md

 ## Development

 As described in the previous section, extensions or development stages are maintained in a separate branch.
 This section is to show exemplarily where the current developments are.
 Currently a SMD/SMT variant of the board is designed (see picture with the first placement).
 The SMT will make the board much smaller of course, so it will fit into small cases.
 All needed components for operation will be on the board.

-The Programming interface will be connected externally by pin headers, for example.
+### New Features:

+- All components on just one board
+- Stable voltage supply
+- MicroSD slot with support for a small file system to store e.g. measurement series (CSV or JSON files)
+- USB-C (now more common than microUSB)
+- Option to connect a small (I2C) display

 <p align="center">
 <img src="./Renderings/openDTU_SMT.png" width="480">